 Understanding Real Estate Loan Documents

-- Mortgage & Deed of Trust: The mortgage or deed of trust is enforceable against the real estate taken as collateral.
+Mortgage & Deed of Trust: The mortgage or deed of trust is enforceable against the real property interest taken as collateral.
 Review of each section for content, purpose, rights of all parties, representations and warrantees, plus enforceability.

-Lenders, loan assistants, loan operations personnel, credit analysts and personnel involved in loan review, internal audit and compliance
+Lenders, loan assistants, loan operations personnel, credit analysts and personnel involved in real estate loan review, internal audit and compliance.

 Register online up to day of event.
 Earlier registration allows time to check your computer for an optimal experience.